Secure Fence Act of 2006: Background

 The fencing built under the 2006 act was not the first border fencing in the United States.
 The U.S. Border Patrol first began to erect physical barriers in its San Diego sector in 1990.
-Fourteen miles of fencing were erected along the border of San Diego, California, and Tijuana, Mexico.
+Fourteen miles of fencing were erected along the border of San Diego, California, and Tijuana, Baja California.
+In the early 2000s, there were increasing concerns over illegal immigration, drug trafficking, human trafficking, and security threats posed by the border.
+These concerns lead to the introduction of the Secure Fence Act of 2006.

-Passage and provisions
+Legislative History

 The Secure Fence Act (Bill H.R.
 6061) was introduced in the House of Representatives on September 13, 2006, by Congressman Peter T. King, Republican of New York.
-The Act passed the House by a vote of 283–138 on September 14, 2006.
+The act passed the House by a vote of 283–138 on September 14, 2006.
 It passed the Senate 80–19 on September 29, 2006.
-The Act received bipartisan support.
+The act received bipartisan support.The Senate focused more on the effectiveness of a border fence, while the House debate included more objections to the closed-rule procedure that restricted changes.
+Both parties wanted to speed up the process, but had different motives to do so.

+Provisions

 In 2006, at the time the Secure Fence Act was passed, George W. Bush's White House touted the fence as "an important step toward immigration reform."
-The White House Office of the Press Secretary stated that the Act "Authorizes the construction of hundreds of miles of additional fencing along our Southern border; Authorizes more vehicle barriers, checkpoints, and lighting to help prevent people from entering our country illegally; Authorizes the Department of Homeland Security to increase the use of advanced technology like cameras, satellites, and unmanned aerial vehicles to reinforce our infrastructure at the border."
+The White House Office of the Press Secretary stated that the act "Authorizes the construction of hundreds of miles of additional fencing along our Southern border; Authorizes more vehicle barriers, checkpoints, and lighting to help prevent people from entering our country illegally; Authorizes the Department of Homeland Security to increase the use of advanced technology like cameras, satellites, and unmanned aerial vehicles to reinforce our infrastructure at the border."
+After the September 11th attack, Peter King felt as though he needed to make a change.
+Since he had experience in law enforcement, he knew the rules and regulations on how to approach the issue.